-Of course, having your friends and fam pitch in can lead to a whole different kind of headache: Will guests show up with the promised cranberry sauce, pumpkin pie, and cheesy cauliflower, or will they go rogue and bring something questionable?
-Here are easy strategies for throwing a successful Thanksgiving potluck that's freak-out free.
+Of course, having your friends and family pitch in can lead to a whole different kind of headache: Will guests show up with the promised cranberry sauce, pumpkin pie, and cheesy cauliflower, or will they go rogue and bring something totally random and unsuitable?

 Yup, there are apps that help organize the menu at your shareable feast.
 Many different apps, actually.
 But, as much as we love technology, these helpful apps require that everyone download and use them, no matter what type of mobile device they've got glued to their palm.
 As an alternative, you could start a spreadsheet and share it on Dropbox or Google.
 Or you could dive into Pinterest and find the cutest Thanksgiving potluck signup sheet to download, print and pass around, old-school style.
 If you're hosting/coordinating, try and get all the bases covered without sounding too bossy.
 Ask everybody to grab something from one from these categories:

 2. Make menu planning fun for all and all for fun.

 A classic Thanksgiving meal is fairly predictable, from the roast turkey and stuffing to mashed potatoes and pecan pie.
 But for a potluck, be sure to leave a little wiggle room to include traditional dishes from other cultures.
 That's the joy of a shared spread, after all.
 Does your BFF love lumpia on Turkey Day?
 Or steamed rice instead of taters?
 Let them bring it!

 Got friends who swear they can't cook?
 No worries.
 They can check out grocery store deli counters and bakeries, where they can find everything from appetizers to prepared side dishes and desserts.
 For example, they can top a store-bought pie with whipped cream and a dusting of ground cinnamon.